tuhdo/documentations/Docs/english/elinkvm_guide.md

 * Start IP: start IP to begin scanning
 * Stop IP: End IP to end scanning
 * User Name - Password: user name and password for each IPMI server.
-For example, default username and passwork are ADMIN/ADMIN for a SuperMicro server.
+For example, default username and password are ADMIN/ADMIN for a Super Micro server.
 * Scan : start scanning for an IPMI server
 * Stop: End a current scanning process
 * Connect: connects to an IPMI server.
 When an IPMI server is found, an IP address is display, click on the IP address to select then enter a Username and Password.